kylesayrs/Competitive-Drawing/README.md

 # Competitive-Drawing
 A game where players compete to draw differing prompts on a shared canvas, as judged by a computer vision model

-Roadmap
-* implement ui
+TODO
+* proper image cropping
+    * crop exactly to 27x27, add a white 1 pixel padding
-* inference
+* server side inference
-    * investigate web runtimes that support sparsity
-    * otherwise do requests and run with deepsparse
+* better drawing that matches how it was generated
+* better ui